Masachika Ichimura

 Masachika Ichimura (市村 正親, Ichimura Masachika) is a Japanese actor.
 He was born in Kawagoe, Saitama and studied at the Theater Art College in Tokyo after graduating high school.
-He has also done voice acting work, with some of his roles being Mewtwo from the Pokémon franchise and Jack Skellington from The Nightmare Before Christmas.
+He has also done voice acting work, with some of his roles being Mewtwo from the Pokémon franchise and Jack Skellington in the Japanese dub of The Nightmare Before Christmas.

 Career

-In 1973, he made his debut as an actor with Jesus Christ Superstar and became one of top actors of Shiki Theatre Company since then.
-He appeared in various musical plays as West Side Story, Equus, Cats, Evita and The Phantom of the Opera.
-Besides he played the role of Shylock of The Merchant of Venice.
+In 1973, he made his debut as an actor with Jesus Christ Superstar and, since then, became one of the top actors of Shiki Theatre Company.
+He appeared in various musical plays, such as West Side Story, Equus, Cats, Evita, and The Phantom of the Opera, and played the role of Shylock in The Merchant of Venice.

-In 1990, he left the company and now signs up for Horipro.
+In 1990, he left the company and signed up for Horipro.
 In February 2001, he reprised the role of Mewtwo in Super Smash Bros.
 Melee.
-In 2013, he played the role of Tokugawa Ieyasu in "Anjin: The Shogun and The English Samurai" in London.
+In 2013, he played the role of Tokugawa Ieyasu in Anjin: The Shogun and The English Samurai in London.

-In 2014, he cancelled the performance in Miss Saigon because of initial stomach cancer but in November of the year, he finished the treatment and returned to the theatre industry.
+In 2014, he cancelled his performance in Miss Saigon because of initial stomach cancer; in November of the same year, he finished treatment and returned to the theatre industry.

-As of 2022, Masachika Ichimura was the longest running performer to play The Engineer in Miss Saigon, He played the role for 30 years from 1992 until 2022.
-In 2022, Masachika Ichimura also reached over 900 performances playing The Engineer in the Japanese production of Miss Saigon.
+As of 2022, Ichimura was the longest running performer to play The Engineer in Miss Saigon, playing the role for 30 years from 1992 until 2022.
+In 2022, Ichimura also reached over 900 performances playing The Engineer in the Japanese production of Miss Saigon.